phanatagama/space_shooter/README.md

 # 💡 Project Overview

 This is a Flutter project called "space_shooter".
 It is a game where players control a spaceship and shoot down enemy spaceships.
+You can create your own by following the tutorial on official [Flame docs](https://docs.flame-engine.org/latest/tutorials/space_shooter/space_shooter.html)

 ## Tech Stack